Wisconsin's 31st Senate district

-The 31st Senate District of Wisconsin is one of 33 districts in the Wisconsin State Senate.
-Located in western Wisconsin, the district comprises all of Buffalo, Pepin, and Trempealeau counties, and most of Pierce County, as well as western Eau Claire County, western Jackson County, and part of southern Dunn County.
-It includes most of the city of Eau Claire, as well as the cities of Arcadia, Buffalo City, Durand, Galesville, Independence, Prescott, and Whitehall.
-The district also contains landmarks such as Trempealeau National Wildlife Refuge, Perrot State Park, and University of Wisconsin–Eau Claire.
+The 31st Senate district of Wisconsin is one of 33 districts in the Wisconsin Senate.
+Located in western Wisconsin, the district comprises all of Eau Claire County, southeast Dunn County, and parts of southern Chippewa County and northern Trempealeau County.
+It includes the cities of Eau Claire, Chippewa Falls, and Menomonie.

 Current elected officials

 Jeff Smith is the senator representing the 31st district.
 He was first elected in 2018 general election.
 He previously served in the Wisconsin State Assembly from 2007 through 2011.

 Each Wisconsin State Senate district is composed of three Wisconsin State Assembly districts.
 The 31st Senate district comprises the 91st, 92nd, and 93rd Assembly districts.
 The current representatives of those districts are: